 Steps for the student/university to follow in the application process:

 Phone interview for strong candidates.
-In-person interview will be required for top candidates and will be scheduled to occur in the beginning of November.
+In-person interview will be required for top candidates and will be scheduled to occur in mid October.

 Applicants will not be contacted if their application is incomplete, including missing letters of recommendation.
 It is the applicant's responsibility to follow-up with their references to ensure letters of recommendation have been sent and were received.